 In a boarding school environment students wake up at school, go to breakfast at school, and gather together as a school community each morning.
 Oak Hill Academy is more than an assemblage for academics; it is a community with a distinct flavor and a commitment to educating the whole being—body, mind, and soul.

 Residential life continues the structured environment.
-Quiet Time is monitored and enforced so students can study and prepare.
-Behavior is consistently observed with the goal of providing a safe and respectful environment so students can be successful.
-Time for relaxation is given as well as telephone calls, television, and Internet usage.
-Lights out ends the day, helping students develop habits that balance work and rest, relaxation and concentration.
+“Quiet Time” each night in the dormitories is monitored and enforced so students can study and prepare.
+Behavior is observed consistently with the goal of providing a safe and respectful environment in which students can be successful.
+In the evenings there is time for relaxation, as well as telephone calls, television, and Internet usage.
+“Lights Out” ends the day, helping students develop habits that balance work and rest, relaxation and concentration.

 Weekend life in a rural setting has its own pace and character.
-When not in Saturday school classes, students relax in the dorms, engage in a host of on-campus activities such as flag football and pool tournaments, participate in and cheer at a myriad of home athletic events, visit with each other during campus socials, or go “off hill” on a number of special activity trips.
+When not in Saturday school classes, students relax in the dorms, engage in a host of on-campus activities such as flag football, paintball and pool tournaments, participate in and cheer at a myriad of home athletic events, visit with each other during campus socials, or go “off hill” on a number of special activity trips.
 On Sunday the pace is subdued with church attendance in the morning and afternoon rest and relaxation in preparation for the new academic week.